Time needed: 5 minutes.

 For example, let’s say you’re looking for a digital frame for your living room.
 If it’s a brightly lit room, you need a frame with adjustable brightness and a max brightness of 250-300cd/m2.
 If it’s a large room, you want a frame that’s at least 10-inches (display size) and a viewing angle of at least 90-degrees that can be seen from across the room.

 Another key consideration is whether the digital picture frame will be wall-mounted or not.
-Wall-mountable digital picture frames need to have a built-in wall-mounting setup such as a standard VESA mount.
+Wall-mountable digital picture frames need to have a built-in wall-mounting setup such as support for using a standard VESA mount.
 These give a firm and robust mount with the ability to adjust and rotate the frame.

-Some of the best digital picture frames like the Pix-Star offer a standard VESA mount and dedicated hanging holes – along with an attachable stand.
+Some of the best digital picture frames like the Pix-Star offer support for using a standard VESA mount and dedicated hanging holes – along with an attachable stand.
 Pix-Star’s frames support landscape and portrait orientations too, both in their mounting system and software/features.

 One final consideration is the use of touchscreens.
 We rarely recommend using a touchscreen digital picture frame due to its poor longevity and higher price tag.
 Touchscreen panels are significantly more expensive for display panels larger than 8-inches, which is why most touchscreen frames are 8-inches or smaller.
 They’re prone to be damaged by small knocks & falls, and the extra cost of the panel often needs to be recuperated from other areas of the frame’s feature set, build quality, or real-world performance.